 - Reduced productivity: Decreased cognitive skills may reduce productivity at work.

-- Conflicts with co-workers and/or family members: Mood disturbances may make you less tolerant of people and more prone to arguments.
+- Conflicts with co-workers and/or family members: Mood disturbances can make a person with hangover less tolerant of people and more prone to arguments.
 This can lead to conflicts at home or the workplace.
 “Tracy’s co-workers were talking quietly among themselves and she screamed at them for yelling!”

 Can A Hangover Be Fatal, Or Does It Just Feel That Way?

 Alcohol is toxic to the body.
 The symptoms of a hangover show up when the alcohol level in the blood has diminished significantly or is almost nil.
 So for good reasons a hangover is regarded by some authorities as the first stage of alcohol withdrawal.

 - Mental confusion

 - Slow breathing – less than 8 breaths per minute

 - Irregular breathing – an interval of more than 10 seconds between successive breaths